Seeing the Northern Lights in Rovaniemi: My Experience & Tips!

 I use the My Aurora Forecast & Alerts app.
 It’s free, and you can get it here for Apple and here for Android.

-But the app is also useful for digging into the numbers and analyzing the data that’s given to you, including a few key factors.
+Beyond that, though, the app is also useful for digging into the numbers and analyzing the data that’s given to you, including a few key factors.

 - Kp-index: This is perhaps the most poorly understood part of seeing the aurora, as many people simply think high number = you will definitely see the lights and think no further than that.
 The Kp-index solely measures the geomagnetic storm’s intensity and does not factor in cloud cover, wind direction (Bz), or other factors that may impact your ability to see the aurora.
 It also gives a reference for how far south the aurora may stretch, but that doesn’t necessarily correlate to a much more dramatic view at higher latitudes like Rovaniemi.